ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 The above code snippet which previously printed `Hello world!  ὠ0` will now print `Hello world! 😀`.

-- A bug in escaping of NumericEscape has been fixed.
+- A bug in escaping `NumericEscape` has been fixed.

 ```ballerina
 import ballerina/io;